BramVanroy/fietje-2/README.md

 The results in this table have been calculated with [ScandEval](https://github.com/ScandEval/ScandEval) (v12.6.1), which automatically runs each benchmark ten times to give a more precise indication of system's performance.
 Confidence intervals are not reported here so the table below gives a limited view of nuances between models.
 Furthermore, benchmarks for generative models are inherently flawed.
 It is hard to capture "quality" of a model - it will always depend on your task and your prompt.
 Don't trust leaderboards - try out your task with a limited dataset to get a better idea which model works for you!

+> [!IMPORTANT]
-The important takeaway is that **Fietje punches above its weight class** when it comes to these benchmarks.
+> The important takeaway is that **Fietje punches above its weight class** when it comes to these benchmarks.
 And that is its goal: to be powerful but efficient!

 Full results, including confidence interval and other metrics, will be added to the [ScandEval leaderboard](https://scandeval.com/dutch-nlg/) soon.
 For now, you can find the raw results (including other models not reported in the table) in [evaluation/scandeval_benchmark_results.jsonl](evaluation/scandeval_benchmark_results.jsonl).